 - Manages direct deals from buyers.

-- Allows to use third-party networks to compete for ad inventory.
+- Allows the use of third-party networks to compete for ad inventory.

 - Provides more complex reports and performs inventory forecasting.